top of page

 2/5" to 3/5" (medium-sized)

-Like the two leafcutters shown directly above, the hostile leafcutter belongs to the Subgenus Sayapis and has the long, parallel-sided abdomen typical of this subgenus.
-Megachile inimica bees are fairly large for leafcutters -- usually between 2/5" and 3/5".
-These bees have long dark abdomens striped with pale hairs and dark thoraxes and wings.
-Females have pale scopal hairs under the first five segments of their abdomens, and dark hairs under the sixth.
+Like the two leafcutters shown directly above, the hostile leafcutter belongs to the subgenus Sayapis and has the long, parallel-sided abdomen typical of this subgenus.
+Megachile inimica are fairly large for leafcutters -- usually between 2/5" and 3/5".
+These bees have long dark abdomens banded with pale hairs; dark thoraxes partly covered with pale hairs; and dark wings.
+Females have pale scopal hairs under the first five segments of the abdomen (S1-S5), and dark hairs under the sixth (S6).

 Hostile leafcutters are widespread and important pollinators of wildflowers.
 In our area, they are most commonly found on flowers of the Asteraceae family such as New England asters, rudbeckia, sneezeweed and sunflowers.
 The bee shown here was found feeding in August on black-eyed Susans and on a variety of wild yellow daisy called verbesina or crownsbeard.

 Hostile leafcutter bees are solitary nesters that employ inventive masonry skills to construct their tubular brood cells.
-In a seminal study of bee and wasp nesting behavior, the entomologist Karl Krombein wrote that he had observed hostile leafcutter bees forming cell partitions by combining circular leaf-cuttings with layers of sand and with small pebbles.
+Entomologist Karl Krombein wrote that he had observed hostile leafcutters forming cell partitions by combining circular leaf-cuttings with layers of sand and small pebbles.

 There are two subspecies of hostile leafcutter in North America – Megachile inimica sayi (shown here), found mostly in the north, and Megachile inimica inimica, found mostly in more southern areas than New York.
-These subspecies are identical except for their coloring – the pale hairs of the abdominal bands and scopae are white in Megachile inimical sayi and yellowish in Megachile inimica inimica.
-In the subspecies Megachile inimica sayi, both males and females have primarily black legs, while Megachile inimica inimica males have reddish legs.
+These subspecies are identical except for their coloring – the pale hairs of the abdominal bands and scopae are white on Megachile inimical sayi and yellowish on Megachile inimica inimica.
+In the subspecies Megachile inimica sayi, both males and females have primarily black legs, while Megachile inimica inimica females have reddish legs.

 Subgenus Xanthosarus